Gothic-Modding-Community/gmc/docs/zengin/anims/AniEventBlocks.md

 ## Animation event blocks
-With animations, we often need to perform some other actions, like playing a sound effect, inserting item into NPCs hand or changing an item instance into a different one (turning a raw steel into hot raw steel).
+We often need to perform some other actions together with our animation, such as playing a sound effect, inserting item into NPC's hand or changing an item instance into a different one, like turning a raw steel into hot raw steel.

 Example:
 ```dae